ILIAS-eLearning/ILIAS/components/ILIAS/IpAddress/PRIVACY.md

 # IpAddress Privacy

-This documentation does not warrant completeness or correctness.
-Please report any missing or wrong information using the [ILIAS issue tracker](https://mantis.ilias.de) or contribute a fix via [Pull Request](../../docs/development/contributing.md#pull-request-to-the-repositories).
+> **Disclaimer: This documentation does not guarantee completeness or accuracy.
+Please report any missing or incorrect information via [Pull Request](docs/development/contributing.md#pull-request-to-the-repositories).**

 ### General Information